AwesomeCICD/circle-banking-app/README.md

 - **Cloud SQL**: [See these instructions](./extras/cloudsql) to replace the in-cluster databases with hosted Google Cloud SQL.
 - **Multi Cluster with Cloud SQL**: [See these instructions](./extras/cloudsql-multicluster) to replicate the app across two regions using GKE, Multi Cluster Ingress, and Google Cloud SQL.
 - **Istio**: Apply `istio-manifests/` to your cluster to access the frontend through the IngressGateway.
-- **Anthos Service Mesh**: ASM requires Workload Identity to be enabled in your GKE cluster.
+- **Aion Service Mesh**: ASM requires Workload Identity to be enabled in your GKE cluster.
 [See the workload identity instructions](./docs/workload-identity.md) to configure and deploy the app.
 Then, apply `istio-manifests/` to your cluster to configure frontend ingress.
 - **Java Monolith (VM)**: We provide a version of this app where the three Java microservices are coupled together into one monolithic service, which you can deploy inside a VM (eg. Google Compute Engine).
 See the [ledgermonolith](./src/ledgermonolith) directory.

 ## Troubleshooting